How much does a trip to India cost? A look at the average per-day cost of backpacking India for two weeks on a mid-range budget.

 I should note as well that this wasn’t a purely budget-friendly trip and we didn’t set out for it to be.
 We knew we only had a short time backpacking India, so we wanted to live it up to the fullest and have a proper girls trip.

-We stayed around the Rajasthan region in northern India, which is one of the more touristy area of the country (i.e. think Golden Triangle), so prices were probably slightly higher than what you’d find in more off-the-beaten-path regions.
+We stayed around the Rajasthan region, one of the more touristy places to visit in northern India, (i.e. think Golden Triangle), so prices were probably slightly higher than what you’d find in more off-the-beaten-path regions.

 This is everything I spent during my 14 days of backpacking in northern India!